jhpyle/docassemble/_docs/api.md

    delete only those sessions for a given interview file.
  - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.

 Required privileges: `admin`

 This works just like the [`/api/interviews`], except it only returns interviews belonging to the user with user ID `user_id`.

+## <a name="user_user_id_interviews_delete"></a>Delete interview sessions of another user

+Description: Deletes interview sessions belonging to a particular user.

+Path: `/api/user/<user_id>/interviews`

+Method: [DELETE]

+Required privileges: `admin`

+Parameters:

+ - `key`: the API key.
+ - `i` (optional): set to a filename of an interview, e.g., `docassemble.demo:data/questions/questions.yml`, if you want to delete only those sessions for a given interview file.
+ - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.

+This works just like the [`/api/interviews`], except it only deletes interviews belonging to the user with user ID `user_id`.

 ## <a name="list"></a>Get a list of advertised interviews